 Francis Yasharian, Ed.L.D.

 Vice President, Leadership Coaching

-Before beginning the Ed.L.D. program, Francis facilitated positive change in diverse learning environments over the course of thirteen years.
+Before joining the Leadership Academy, Francis facilitated positive change in diverse learning environments over the course of 13 years.
 As a teacher in a traditional public school, he created and led a bilingual family literacy program to better meet the needs of the immigrant families with whom he worked.
 Then, after receiving a Master of Arts in Teaching in Bilingual Education from Georgetown University, Francis founded the ESL department of a public charter school and developed structures to promote linguistic and cultural inclusiveness in each of the school’s classrooms.
 He eventually was promoted to principal there and fostered significant improvement in student learning, school climate, and enrollment.
 Later he served as the elementary principal of an independent day school, working with faculty to adopt and champion a new mission rooted in design thinking, personalization, and entrepreneurial leadership.
 In each of these very different settings, Francis helped adults think in new ways about education and reconsider how they supported students and families.

 Francis lives in Brooklyn with his husband and daughter.

 Learn more about Francis’ approach to coaching in his latest blog.